-In addition to the above, various other sources are often used to supplement FCO project financing.
-These sources may include grants, private gifts/donations, auxiliaries, and operating budget carryforward funds.
-Depending on the source, there may be statutory and/or practical limitations on funding amounts and/or project types.
+In addition to the above, various other sources are often used by universities to supplement FCO project financing.
+These sources may include grants, private gifts/donations, auxiliary resources, and operating budget carryforward funds.
+Depending on the source, there may be statutory, regulatory, and/or practical limitations on funding amounts and project types.